husnainli/titanic_chatbot/README.md

 ## 📝 License

-This project is licensed under the **MIT License** — use it, improve it, share it freely.
+This project is licensed under the [MIT License](LICENSE) — free to use, modify, and share.

 ---